tmehta12/LIFE748-Git-workshop/06_Adding_a_feature.md

 ## 6.3 Getting the old version

-Although we've now edited `random-reads.py`, we can still get the unedited version by switching branches back to main/master (in Mac/Linux) or master (in Windows) - please follw the correct commands for you system!!!
+Although we've now edited `random-reads.py`, we can still get the unedited version by switching branches back to main/master (in Mac/Linux) or master (in Windows) - please FOLLOW the CORRECT commands for your system!!!

 > *For Mac/Linux - NB: the main branch could also be 'master' so use `git switch master` if instead, but if not, run:*
 >> ~~~bash